vernjan/ctf-writeups/src/main/kotlin/cz/vernjan/he19/ch14/README.md

 c0d59c645ae4b0b91e6c64f1d2358a3d
 ```

-Nothing surprising, we got an *encryptor* a we will have to reverse it somehow.
+Nothing surprising, we got an *encryptor* and we will have to reverse it somehow.
 The output is 16 bytes so
 we are most likely dealing with a block cipher.

 Doesn't hurt to learn a bit about [White-box cryptography](http://www.whiteboxcrypto.com/).
 Basically, we can't